vineet2420/Web-Scraper/README.md

 # Web-Scraper
-A light weight web scraper to analyze larger university data such as courses and potential revenue
+A light weight web scraper to analyze large university data such as courses and potential revenue